delu999/my-macos-config/README.md

 brew install starship fzf zoxide zsh-autocomplete brew install --cask zed

-# only command that requieres root and it is not present in the automatic script
+# only command that requires root and it is not present in the automatic script
 sudo defaults write com.apple.universalaccess reduceMotion -bool true

 # launch this script or execute the commands manually (see next section)